OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 6.1 Possible character set issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you get something like ``Table and database charset (latin1, utf8mb4) differs`` after performing the command above.
+If the upgrade command outputs a message similar to: ``Table and database charset (latin1, utf8mb4) differs``.
+You'll need to adjust the encoding of your database to match that used by the tables.
+This may happen when upgrading your MySQL version.

-Check the encoding of the opennebula DB tables with the following queries:
+First, check the encoding of the opennebula DB tables with the following query:

 .. code-block::